MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/Other/YouTube/Jentezen Franklin/Youtube - Jentezen Franklin - God Uses Life's Bruises.md

 God broke the mans hip meaning he then had to limp and lean on his stick.
 When God messes you up, he causes you to lean on Him.

+Jesus was wounded for our transgressions because He didn't have any.

+God is the same with you in the valley than anywhere else

+Judges 9